bburns/Portfolio/README.md

 * [Owlsign](https://github.com/bburns/bburns.github.io) - A blog using Emacs Org-mode and Jekyll

-* [EmacsWiki Theme](https://github.com/bburns/emacswiki-light-theme) - A light theme for the EmacsWiki
+* [EmacsWiki Theme](https://github.com/bburns/emacswiki-light-theme) - A light theme for the EmacsWiki made with CSS

 ## Other

-* [Carrot](https://github.com/bburns/Carrot) - Windows console navigation and other commands
+* [Carrot](https://github.com/bburns/Carrot) - Windows console navigation and other commands in batch files

 * [Clipmon](https://github.com/bburns/clipmon) - Clipboard monitor for Emacs - monitors clipboard and pastes contents on change